RPGroup-PBoC/mwc_growth/code/processing/growth_curves_microscopy/20181106_r1_37C_glucose_O2_growth/README.md

 1. Cells as described in "Strain Information" were grown to saturation in 3mL of LB Miller.

-2. Cells were diluted 1:X into 3mL of growth medium in a 14mL Falcon tube.
+2. Cells were diluted 1:1000 into 3mL of growth medium in a 14mL Falcon tube.

-3. Cells were allowed to grow for X hours at 37°C with shaking at ~ 220 RPM.
+3. Cells were allowed to grow for 8 hours at 37°C with shaking at ~ 220 RPM.
+Cells were then diluted 1:2 and allowed to grow for another 2 hours.

-4. The cells were removed from the shaker and diluted 1:X.
+4. The cells were removed from the shaker and diluted 1:50.

 5. A 2µL aliquot was spotted onto a 3% agarose pad made of the growth medium, allowed to dry, and mounted on a glass-bottom dish.